-The 302nd Airlift Wing, one of several Air Force Reserve C-130 wings with an airdrop and airlift mission located throughout the nation, is a tenant organization at Peterson Air Force Base, Colorado.
+The 302nd Airlift Wing, one of several Air Force Reserve C-130 wings with an airdrop and airlift mission located throughout the nation, is a tenant organization at Peterson Space Force Base, Colorado.
 More than 1,000 Reserve Citizen Airmen are assigned, of which roughly 200 are full-time, dual status federal civil service/Air Force Reserve employees as Air Reserve Technicians.

 The wing is assigned C-130 Hercules aircraft, which are flown by the wing's 731st Airlift Squadron.